fbraem/kwai/backend/docs/index.md

 ### Vagrant

-A vagrant environment can be used to set up a test environment.
+A vagrant environment can be used to set up a development and test environment.
 This environment will install and create:

 + A MySQL database.